FreeCAD/FPA/_programs/FPADF_Announcement.md

 ### Who reviews applications?

-The grant review committee looks at technical aspects of each grant application.
-Current members: Chris Hennes (@chennes, overall maintainer, committee chair), Yorik van Havre (@yorik, Arch and Draft maintainer), @FreeCutter, @shaise, and @drmacro.
-Anyone who is interested in joining the grant review committee should reach out to Chris Hennes (chennes@freecad.org, @chennes on Discord, @chris_hennes on Telegram, and @chennes on the FreeCAD Forums).

-The FPA general assembly then takes the technical review into consideration and looks at non-technical aspects of the proposal.
-The general assembly is more diverse, its members are both FreeCAD contributors, educators, and representatives of nonprofits and businesses.
-The full list of members is here.
+The FPA general assembly, composed of FreeCAD contributors, educators, and representatives of nonprofits and businesses, reviews each application.
+The full list of members is [here](handbook/people/roster.md).

 ### What happens if my situation changes and I can’t continue working on a project?